Clarence King: Early life and education

-College life and early career
+College life

 At Yale, King specialized in "applied chemistry" and also studied physics and geology.
 One inspiring teacher was James Dwight Dana, a highly regarded geologist who had participated in the United States Exploring Expedition, a scientific expedition to the South Atlantic, South Pacific and the west coasts of South and North America.
 At Yale, King enjoyed many sports, as he was a skilled athlete, but rowing was his main passion.
 He joined the rowing team at the university, and eventually became its captain.
 The Undine team competed on a four-man rowing boat, with King at the stroke oar.
 King later graduated with a Ph.B. in July 1862.
 That summer, he and several friends borrowed one of Yale's rowboats for a trip along the shores of Lake Champlain and a series of Canadian rivers, then returned to New Haven for the fall regatta.

 In October 1862, on a visit to the home of his former professor, George Jarvis Brush, King heard Brush read aloud a letter he had received from William Henry Brewer telling of an ascent of Mount Shasta in California, then believed to be the tallest mountain in the United States.
 King began to read more about geology, attended a lecture by Louis Agassiz, and soon wrote to Brush that he had "pretty much made up my mind to be a geologist if I can get work in that direction".
 He was also fascinated by descriptions of the Alps by John Tyndall and John Ruskin.

 In late 1862 or early 1863, King moved to New York City to share an apartment with James Terry Gardiner, a close friend from high school and college (who spelled his last name Gardner at the time).
 They associated with a group of American artists, writers and architects who were admirers of Ruskin.
 In February 1863, King became one of the founders, along with John William Hill, Clarence Cook and others, of the Ruskinian Association for the Advancement of Truth in Art, an American group similar to the Pre-Raphaelite Brotherhood, and was elected its first secretary.
 But he was anxious to see the mountains of the American West, and his friend Gardiner was miserable in law school.

-By May 1863, King, Gardiner and an acquaintance named William Hyde traveled by railroad to Missouri and then joined a wagon train, which they left at Carson City, Nevada.
-King and Gardiner soon continued on to California, where King joined the California Geological Survey without pay, in which he worked with William H. Brewer, Josiah D. Whitney and later Gardiner and Richard D. Cotter.
-In July 1864, King and Cotter made the first ascent of a peak in the Eastern Sierra that King named Mount Tyndall in honor of one of his heroes.
-From there they discovered several higher peaks, including the one that came to be named Mount Whitney.